 Parkinson’s disease is a neurological condition that affects a person’s movement.
 Certain dietary patterns are linked to a lower risk of Parkinson’s.
 Also, for some people with this condition, making certain dietary changes may help control the symptoms.

 Parkinson’s disease can affect anyone.
-However, it affects around 50% more males than females.
+However, it affects around

 Some common symptoms of Parkinson’s include: